SCUT-BIP-Lab/NFPH/FPHandNet/readme.txt

 All these features can be combined or used individually based on the specific requirements of your application.

+We have also prepared a file named test_inference.py for inference testing on our prepared CSV file and dataset.
+Before using it, please make sure to install all the libraries listed in requirements.txt.

 Should you encounter any issues when using the provided model weights, please open an issue.
 We are more than happy to offer our assistance.
 The code for the FPHand network architecture will be made publicly available promptly upon acceptance.